sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 When the craft has a valid position, is armed and the mode `GCS NAV` is asserted, two of the special waypoints may be updated using `MSP_SET_WP`:

-WP#255 may be updated to set the vehicle's desired location (i.e. "Follow Me"); this also requires that `NAV POSHOLD` mode is asserted.
+`WP#255` may be updated to set the vehicle's desired location (i.e. "Follow Me"); this also requires that `NAV POSHOLD` mode is asserted.
 If the altitude is 0, then the vehicle altitude is unchanged, otherwise it is set as desired relative altitude.
 If 'P1' is in the range 1-359, the heading is also updated, so "nose first follow me" is possible for a multi-rotor.

-WP#0 may be updated to update the home position.
+`WP#0` may be updated to set the home position.

 ## MSP_NAV_STATUS